Ruggero Tita: Nacra17

 After the Rio de Janeiro Olympics, he tried the Nacra 17 with Caterina Banti as crew.
 Together they got the 3rd place in the Italian Olympic Class Championship and following this result they started the Olympic campaign for Tokyo 2020 in Nacra.

 They immediately got excellent results, Bronze at the World Cup and Gold at the 2017 European Championship.
 In 2018 they confirmed the European title and won the World title.

+SailGP

+In November 2024, it was announced that Tita would take the driver position in the newly formed Red Bull Italy SailGP Team in Season 5 of the international league.